Turkey determined to control social media platforms, Erdogan says

 Finance Minister Berat Albayrak, Erdogan's son-in-law, said on Twitter on Tuesday that his fourth child had been born.
 Following the tweet, some users insulted Albayrak's wife Esra.
 Users of 11 out of 19 accounts determined to have shared content that insulted Albayrak and his family were detained, Turkish police headquarters said in a statement on Wednesday.

+Ankara strictly polices social media content, especially during periods such as military operations and the current coronavirus pandemic.
+Turkey fiercely criticised Twitter last month for suspending more than 7,000 accounts that supported Erdogan, saying the company was smearing the government and trying to redesign Turkish politics.

-He said social media companies would be forced to appoint representatives in Turkey to respond to legal requests, which he said were currently ignored.
-"We are determined to do whatever is necessary for social media platforms to set up fiscal and legal representation in our country.
-We will implement access ban, legal and fiscal penalties after completion of the regulation," Erdogan said.
+Erdogan said on Wednesday that social media companies would be forced to appoint representatives in Turkey to respond to legal requests, which he said were currently ignored.
+"We are determined to do whatever is necessary ... and will implement access bans, and legal and fiscal penalties after completion of the regulation," Erdogan said.

+However, a top Erdogan aide, Communications Director Fahrettin Altun, said his remarks were being taken out of context, adding the companies were asked to open offices in Turkey.
+"It is a futile effort to try presenting our president's approach as repressive and prohibitionist," Altun said.

 - READ MORE ON: